 Thanks for your question.

 It is good that you are paying attention to this problem.
 Puppies are always at risk of ingesting a foreign body since they explore the world with their mouths.
 An episode of foreign body ingestion can cost a great deal of money at your veterinary office and put your dog through uncomfortable surgery.
 If the wrong material gets lodged in the digestive tract, it could be fatal.
-It would be ideal to resolve this problem behavior.
+It would be ideal to resolve this problem behaviour.

 My first suggestion is to try and restrict access to the things that he is chewing.
 At night or when you leave the house, you could consider crating him so that he can’t interact with these things.
 The crate becomes like a safe den for him but he would likely take a short amount of time to get used to it.